 Corporate Debentures (Medium Term Notes) that have a rating in the highest or second highest categories of a NRSRO.
-Medium Term Notes must be issued by corporations organized and operating within the United States.
-The maximum maturity of such issues is three years.
-Floaters of the above issues are authorized as long as the maximum maturity does not exceed three years.
+Medium Term Notes must be issued by corporations organized and operating within the U.S. The maximum maturity of such issues is three years.
+Floaters of the above issues are authorized if the maximum maturity does not exceed three years.
 Medium Term Notes may not exceed 30 percent of the Investment Pool.